Jump to main content

 July 2023 to June 2025

-Description of the
+Description

 The REDUCE project aims to significantly reduce resource consumption in industrial production.
 It thus addresses the significant share of this sector in the national consumption of resources such as energy (currently approx. 70%) and contributes to (inter)national efforts to make industry more resource-efficient, which is urgently needed in light of the current climate crisis.
 This goal is achieved through a transdisciplinary approach that combines technology-related digitalisation and efficient automation solutions with a consistently human-centred technology design that enables users to act in a resource-efficient manner in production.
 In line with this approach, the work plan envisages two complementary analytical approaches, which will be brought together in specific design solutions.
 On the one hand, modern sensor and measurement technology will be used to create a comprehensive database of all technical parameters relevant to resource consumption at various levels of production, on the basis of which specific potential savings will be identified.
 On the other hand, a comprehensive process analysis systematically describes the work and process sequences of human actors, from which options for action to reduce consumption are derived.
 Measures to reduce resource consumption are developed in a systemic view of both analyses and implemented in the form of a demonstrator.
 The project provides reliable findings on the potential for saving resources in the manufacturing industry through human-centred energy management and information systems.
 The results have high transfer potential and can be utilised in commercial applications close to industry in addition to scientific dissemination.
 The transdisciplinary approach of the project is made possible by a consortium with partners from technology and production, visualistics and psychology.

-Project management and contact person
+Project lead and contact person

 Dr habil.
 Franziska Bocklisch